DinoChiesa/Apigee-Java-XOP-Handler/README.md

 a Java callout that reads a multipart/related payload with a [XOP](https://www.w3.org/TR/xop10/#xop_include) message payload.

-The callout can do one of two things with that payload:
+The callout can do one of three things with that payload:

-1. parse the SOAP
-   portion and extract it to a variable.
+1. parse the SOAP/XML portion and extract it to a variable.
+This approach ignores the data within the attachment.

 2. parse the SOAP portion to remove the UsernameToken in the SOAP Header, and then replaces the modified SOAP payload in the message.
 The XOP attachment remains unchanged.

+3. transform the message to embed the attachment directly into the XML, base64-encoded.

 For parsing the multipart/related data, this callout relies on the BSD-licensed code forked from [danieln](https://github.com/DanielN/multipart-handler/).